NathanHouwaart/MNNU-Agent/Demo/readme.md

-# Local MNNU-Agent demo
+# MNNU-Agent demo
-This demo will help you set-up your own local MNNU-Agents that interact with a local ledger.
+This demo will help you set-up your own MNNU-Agents that interact with a local ledger.
 We connect with a local ledger instead of a public one, because a local ledger will instantly update its webpage, so you can directly see what effects your commands have on a ledger.
 A public ledger should not behave any different, besides the instantaniousnes of the website.

 ## Requirements
 In order to run an agent, a few things are required